Xbox 360 H.264 Conversion Guide

 We'll now set up the H.264 encoding options in the x264 encoder.
 This step has the most options to configure, and this is where Xbox 360 compatibility is determined.
 This guide won't go into detail about all the options, just the ones you need to ensure Xbox 360 compatibility - and if you need further explanation of the options, refer to our x264 Options Explained article.

-In the MeGUI "Input" section, select "x264" as the "Codec".
+In the MeGUI "Input" section, select one of the "x264" profiles for the "Encoder setting" option.
 We do not need to set a container as we will do that later using the "AutoEncode" function.

 MeGUI: Video